 Our Leadership Development Program (LDP) is designed for youth with diabetes who have an interest in developing their leadership skills.
 This program is the first step to becoming a D-Camps counselor—a lot of our staff have been through the program and it shows!

 This program is divided into two segments (LDP 1 and LDP 2) based on age.
 Both segments will teach strong leadership skills through hands-on experiences, high quality coaching and guidance from trained staff, and consistent feedback.

 The goal of LDP is for youth to return from camp with an increase in confidence, skills to lead a group and an increased understanding of the qualities of a good leader.

 LDP participants will cover topics related to working at camp as well as general leadership techniques they can use in their home community.
 Topics include: conflict resolution, managing behaviour, team building and empowerment.

 The participants attend Camp Douwanna (plus one additional training day) for their summer of training.
 The few days are lesson-orientated sessions and the remainder of the week is a practicum-style session to gain hands-on experience working with campers.

 Campers & Staff

-The LDP is headed up by a dedicated pair of leadership directors who complement the existing program and medical staff at Camp Douwanna.
+The Leadership Development Program is headed up by a dedicated pair of leadership directors.

 Rates & Dates